kiocode/xenon/xenon-docs/Tasks Organization.md

 - [ ] customize GUI
 - [ ] move all "use" var in a cheatconfig that will be share by any service
 - [ ] change all, don't have a single update but have a list with all features and services called now components that have a super clas with onupdate synchronized with the original update
-- [ ] create a single centralized object accessible from any object that have access to any component

 ## Done